COURT OF CRIMINAL APPEALS OPINIONS

 Authoring Judge: Judge Robert H. Montgomery, Jr.

-The Petitioner, Kevin LaMont Buford, Sr., appeals the Davidson County Criminal Court’s denial of his petition for post-conviction relief from his 2010 convictions for facilitation to commit felony murder and attempt to commit especially aggravated robbery and his effective sixty-year sentence.
-The Petitioner contends that he received the ineffective assistance of counsel and that the post-conviction court erred by denying him relief.
+The Petitioner, James Lambert, appeals the McNairy County Circuit Court’s denial of his petition for post-conviction relief from his convictions for rape of a child, incest, and aggravated sexual battery, for which he is serving a twenty-five-year sentence.
+The Petitioner contends that the post-conviction court erred in denying relief on his ineffective assistance of counsel claims.
 We affirm the judgment of the post-conviction court.

 Davidson Court of Criminal Appeals